Mission: Zero Waste

 The festival has taken steps to make it easier than ever for festivalgoers and vendors to be environmentally-friendly by recycling and composting where possible.
 Festival food and beverage vendors are required to use recyclable and compostable foodware and drinkware.

 Specially marked free-standing containers will be positioned at 75 different receptacle stations throughout the festival pedestrian route for recycling glass,plastic, aluminum, paper and cardboard; as well as for composting food scraps (including meat and bones), paper plates, bio-degradable cups, chopsticks, skewers and napkins.
 There will be large recycling and compost containers in strategic behind-the-scenes locations for event staff, vendors and sponsors to utilize.

 "We want to be absolutely certain we’re doing everything possible to maximize recycling and composting and to minimize trash," said Siress.
 The festival recycles an estimated 5,000 glass and aluminum bottles and cans each year.

 The festival is also encouraging the use of public transportation, bicycles and car pools to minimize carbon emissions and reduce vehicular traffic.
 Downtown Mountain View is served by VTA Light Rail and Bus service as well as Caltrain.
 The transit center drops riders off at the festival “doorstep”.
-Secure bicycle valet parking will be offered near the corner of Castro and Church Streets thanks to Friends of Stevens Creek Trail at Castro and Church Streets.
+Free centrally located and highly visible bicycle parking will be offered near the corner of Castro and Church Streets thanks to Friends of Stevens Creek Trail.
+Please bring your own lock.